 Any new long-term incentive schemes which are proposed should be approved by shareholders and should preferably replace any existing schemes or, at least, form part of a well considered overall plan incorporating existing schemes.
-The total potentially available rewards should not be excessive.
+The total rewards potentially available should not be excessive.